 Mt.
 Nemrut, known as Mt.
 Nimrod in English, rises 7,052 feet above the Anatolian plain, a ruddy outcrop of rock and stunted trees that has become one of Turkey's most iconic historical sites.
-At the top of the ochre-pink, cone-shape mountain is a stupendous spectacle: temples, each one a collection of remarkable-looking statues, stand on two terraces—one facing the rising sun, the other the setting sun—with a man-made pyramid of small rocks, the Tumulus of Antiochus, between them.
+At the top of the ocher-pink, cone-shape mountain is a stupendous spectacle: temples, each one a collection of remarkable-looking statues, stand on two terraces—one facing the rising sun, the other the setting sun—with a man-made pyramid of small rocks, the Tumulus of Antiochus, between them.
 The man responsible for this fantastic project, King Antiochus I, is buried somewhere underneath—though they've tried, archaeologists have yet to find him: all attempts at excavation have caused cave-ins.
-From 64 BC to 32 BC, Antiochus was king of Commagene, a tiny Roman puppet state founded by his father, Mithridates the Great (it lasted until its annexation to Rome in ad 72).
-The kings of Commagene grandly claimed descent from Alexander the Great, and so young Antiochus reasoned that if Alexander
+From 64 BC to 32 BC, Antiochus was king of Commagene, a tiny Roman puppet state founded by his father, Mithridates the Great (it lasted until its annexation to Rome in AD 72).
+The kings of Commagene grandly claimed descent from Alexander the Great, so young Antiochus reasoned that if Alexander

 was a god, he must be one, too.
 He set a veritable army of slaves to work building a suitable monument to himself.
 Enthroned on the two terraces are massive statues of gods, Antiochus seated among them as an equal.